Subject · Psychology

 • Is Psychology a science? +

-Yes — though more an applied / behavioural science than a hard science like Physics.
+Yes, though more an applied or behavioural science than a hard science like Physics.
 A-level Psychology has a substantial research methods component (experimental design, sampling, statistics, hypothesis testing) treated rigorously.
 Universities classify Psychology as a science for application purposes; competitive Psychology degrees often want at least one A-level Science alongside Psychology, with strong programs preferring Maths or Biology specifically.

 • What's distinctive about A-level Psychology? +

 Two things.
-First, the breadth of approaches — students learn behaviourist, cognitive, biological, psychodynamic, and humanistic perspectives, applying them across topics.
+First, the breadth of approaches: students learn behaviourist, cognitive, biological, psychodynamic, and humanistic perspectives, applying them across topics.
 Strong students compare and contrast approaches fluently.
-Second, the named-study workload — A-level Psychology requires students to recall studies (researcher names, dates, methodology, findings) in detail.
-Loftus and Palmer's eyewitness study, Milgram's obedience experiments, Bowlby's monotropic theory — students need precise recall of these and many more.
+Second, the named-study workload: A-level Psychology requires students to recall studies (researcher names, dates, methodology, findings) in detail.
+Loftus and Palmer's eyewitness study, Milgram's obedience experiments, Bowlby's monotropic theory and many more all need precise recall.

 • How is Psychology assessed? +

-Three exam papers covering compulsory topics (Social Influence, Memory, Attachment, Psychopathology in AQA's spec — varies slightly by board) plus optional topics (e.g. Cognition and Development, Schizophrenia, Eating Behaviour, Stress, Aggression, Forensic Psychology, Addiction).
-Question types: short-answer (knowledge recall), application (using theory to interpret a scenario), research-methods questions, and 16-mark essays asking students to evaluate a theory or compare approaches.
+Three exam papers covering compulsory topics (Social Influence, Memory, Attachment, and Psychopathology in AQA's spec; this varies slightly by board) plus optional topics (e.g. Cognition and Development, Schizophrenia, Eating Behaviour, Stress, Aggression, Forensic Psychology, Addiction).
+Question types include short-answer (knowledge recall), application (using theory to interpret a scenario), research-methods questions, and 16-mark essays asking students to evaluate a theory or compare approaches.

 • How do tutors handle research methods? +

 Around 25% of A-level Psychology marks come from research methods.
-Topics include: experimental design, sampling techniques, controls and confounding variables, statistical tests (sign test, chi-squared, Spearman's, Mann-Whitney, Wilcoxon, t-tests), levels of measurement, calculations of mean/median/mode/range/standard deviation, ethical issues, peer review, validity and reliability.
-Tutors drill calculations and methodology evaluation systematically — these questions are highly drillable and reliably score well with practice.
+Topics include experimental design, sampling techniques, controls and confounding variables, statistical tests (sign test, chi-squared, Spearman's, Mann-Whitney, Wilcoxon, t-tests), levels of measurement, calculations of mean / median / mode / range / standard deviation, ethical issues, peer review, and validity and reliability.
+Tutors drill calculations and methodology evaluation systematically; these questions are highly drillable and reliably score well with practice.

 • How does 16-mark essay technique work? +

-Mark schemes typically split: AO1 (description of the theory or research) ~6 marks; AO3 (evaluation) ~10 marks.
-The differentiator at top grades is structured evaluation: empirical support and challenge, methodological strengths and weaknesses, theoretical limitations, real-world application, comparison with alternative explanations.
+Mark schemes typically split AO1 (description of the theory or research) ~6 marks and AO3 (evaluation) ~10 marks.
+The differentiator at top grades is structured evaluation: empirical support and challenge, methodological strengths and weaknesses, theoretical limitations, real-world application, and comparison with alternative explanations.
 Many students under-evaluate; tutors coach explicit evaluation frameworks (PEEL with C for counter-argument, or similar).

 Related